Cat litter is messy and can be is expensive. After trying a few different alternatives, I have found one that works great and is much less expensive!

 Shred some newspaper and soak it in a Tbsp. of dish soap and water.
 Allow it to soak until the water gets dirty.
-Drain it off in a colander and re-soak it in plain water.
-Drain it again and mix in some baking soda.
-Squeeze out some of the water, breaking it up, and leave flat to dry for at least 48 hours.
-Now you have homemade cat litter.

 How can I make homemade cat litter?

 Chances are, your cat is already accustomed to the brand you're supplying at the moment.
 If you're lucky, it'll accept your substitute but if it's an older cat, chances are it's not going to like the change.
 I'm not sure of any homemade cat litter recipes that will get cats do their business on but have you thought of adding a filler like sand for example to make a bag last longer?
-Just a thought.
-Also, make sure you're using a covered litter tray so that litter stays contained.
-The waste from your cat digging adds up.

 Can someone advise me on how to make homemade cat litter?